extendr/extendr/extendr-api/README.md

 Rust has a concept of "Owned" and "Borrowed" objects.

-Owned objects, such as [Vec] and [String] allocate memory which is released when the object lifetime ends.
+Owned objects, such as `Vec` and `String` allocate memory which is released when the object lifetime ends.

-Borrowed objects such as &[i32] and &str are just pointers to annother object's memory and can't live longer than the object they reference.
+Borrowed objects such as `&[i32]` and `&str` are fat pointers to another object's memory and can't live longer than the object they reference.

 Borrowed objects are much faster than owned objects and use less